Are you a football parent? Here are 5 things junior football mums and dads will recognize!

 4.)
 Do parents have tracksuit envy

 The ‘parent paparazzi’ always appears when your kids are nicely dressed up in their smart training gear, lining up in the team tracksuit, ready for the game.

 Tracksuits were once all the rage in the noughties for us mums and dads.
 Though add a few decades and now we’re only seen sporting a beer belly or a bald spot.

-Although we could do without having to buy the kids copious amounts of add-ons, training tops and tracksuits, oh to be able to wear some bright-colored comfortable leisurewear again as an adult!
+Although we could do without having to buy the kids copious amounts of add-ons, training tops and tracksuits, oh to be able to wear some bright-coloured comfortable leisurewear again as an adult!

 5.)
 If only they had our football brains

-Watching our children play football is a kind of outer-body experience.
+Watching our children play football is a kind of out-of-body experience.
 We become someone who thinks they’re ‘good’ at football.
-We become the Pele of old, or the Lucy Bronze of the current (and amazing England women’s team!).
+We become the Pele of old or the Lucy Bronze of the current (and amazing England women’s team!).

 We think a lot during those long hours on the sidelines.
 We see passes, we make runs in our head, control the ball like Lionel Messi.
 If only the little-uns knew what we knew about the beautiful game, we ponder.

 When what we actually know, is how to bribe our kids with sweet treats, promising our young footballers with ice cream and chocolate when they win a game.
 Team pride!

 Whether you’re a football mum or dad - or not - sport gets our children out of the house for some fresh air and exercise.
 Providing everybody is ‘enjoying’ it, the kids are playing with smiles on their faces and it makes for great family memories.